 Decision support system for timber salvage, land cover change and fragmentation, airborne and terrestrial LiDAR applications, remote sensing of forest environments

-Jonathan Burnett (MS), Richard Gabriel (MS), Matt Kitchen (MNR), Jessica Riske-Gomez (MNR), Stacy Southern (MNR)
+Jonathan Burnett (PhD), Richard Gabriel (MS), Matt Kitchen (MNR), Jessica Riske-Gomez (MNR), Stacy Southern (MNR)

 • FE 102: Forest Engineering Problem Solving and Technology

 • FE 357: GIS and Forest Engineering Applications

 • FE 422/522: Forest Geomatics